search icon

 You don’t necessarily have to hire an attorney to register a trademark.
 There’s nothing in your way that can stop you from handling the task yourself.
 That, however, will take up a big chunk of your time.
 Plus, you’ll be running a higher risk of your application getting rejected.

-At the same time, a seasoned trademark attorney knows all ins and outs of trademark registration.
+At the same time, a seasoned trademark attorney knows all the ins and outs of trademark registration.
 They’ll check your logo for uniqueness, prepare the required set of documents, and submit an application on your behalf.
+Having trademarks registered with professional help can ensure that applications meet necessary standards and avoid issues that could result in rejection or legal disputes.

 Submit a trademark application

-The easiest way to register your trademark online is through the USPTO website.
-See below what you need to do.
+The easiest way to register your trademark online is through the USPTO’s Trademark Center, which replaced the previous filing system on January 18, 2025.
+Here’s what you need to do:

 • Identify your trademark class.
-In the USPTO database, all goods and services are organized into categories, or classes.
-You need to pick one or several classes that your product or service falls into.
+The USPTO categorizes all goods and services into 45 classes.
+You must select the class or classes that best describe your product or service.

 Wait for the decision and appeal if needed